mercoski/mercoski/README.md

 Currently my works are about:

-  - iOS Developer [Swift - UIKit] ⭑⭑⭑⭒⭒
+  - iOS Developer [Swift - UIKit - SwiftUI] ⭑⭑⭑⭑⭒
   - Flutter Developer [Dart] ⭑⭑⭑⭑⭑

 Swift and Flutter comes from the work in the mobile development and I really prefer Flutter to create cross-platform apps with beautiful design.